-Alice fluently describes the intense unreality of current political and geopolitical events
+Alice fluently describes the intense alternative reality of current political and geopolitical events

 Through the Looking-Glass, Alice Pushes Through the Mirror